Poincar\'e Duality in abstract 6-functor formalisms: Introduction

+\begin{rmk} In \cite{Scholze-diamond}, Scholze constructs the theory of \'etale cohomology of diamonds that generalizes the theory of \'etale cohomology of $p$-adic spaces developed in \cite{H3}.
+Furthermore, \cite{Scholze-diamond} is essentially independent of \cite{H3} with the following two important exceptions: quasi-compact base change and Poincar\'e Duality.
+We do not have anything to say about the quasi-compact base change, but we want to point out that the proof of Theorem~\ref{thm:intro-main-PD-ell-adic} can be repeated verbatim in the world of diamonds making it independent of \cite{H3}. \end{rmk}

-Before we go into the proofs of Theorem~\ref{thm:intro-main-PD-ell-adic-scheme} and Theorem~\ref{thm:intro-main-PD-ell-adic}, we mention that these results formally imply a big part of the standard foundational results in the theory of \'etale cohomology.
+Before we go into the proofs of Theorem~\ref{thm:intro-main-PD-ell-adic-scheme} and Theorem~\ref{thm:intro-main-PD-ell-adic}, we would like to mention that these results formally imply many of the standard foundational results in the theory of \'etale cohomology.
+Since our proof does not use these results as an input, we get the following consequences of Theorems~\ref{thm:intro-main-PD-ell-adic-scheme}~and~\ref{thm:intro-main-PD-ell-adic} essentially for free (assuming that $n$ is invertible in $\O^+$):